 Students who start the process after April 15 will be considered on a rolling basis if spaces are still available.
-Given the interest in Winter Term, coupled with the quality of the program, we anticipate a very limited number of spaces available after this date.
+Given the small size and unique qualities of the program, we anticipate a very limited number of spaces available after this date.

 Merit Scholarships are available to offset the cost of tuition for the December 1 to March 1 program.
 Merit Scholarships and the amount of tuition assistance provided is determined by three factors:

 - On Snow results (times and podium finishes),

 - Academic aptitude (standardized testing, GPA, and teacher recommendations),